alt-magick/AI-Meditation-/README.md

 Taoism / Qigong

+A tradition emphasizing harmony with natural flow, cultivating internal energy, and acting effortlessly through alignment with the Tao.

 Ego – Observing Mind: The witnessing mind that sees thoughts and sensations

 Experience – Sensing Body & Qi: Awareness of the body and internal energy flow